- What is the Emergency Hardship Program?

 - Have suffered an emergency or catastrophic situation that has caused temporary, sudden, or non-recurring financial situation (e.g., natural disaster, family crisis, acute illness)

 - Are unable to meet immediate, essential expenses

 - Have exhausted available avenues of assistance

-- Have not received a grant from the Emergency Hardship Program within the last five years.
+- Have not received a grant from the Emergency Hardship Program within the last 24 months.